CSCfi/csc-user-guide/docs/quantum-computing/helmi/running-on-helmi.md

 srun --account=project_<id> -t 00:30:00 -c 1 -n 1 --partition q_fiqci python your_python_script.py
 ```

-The `helmi` module sets up the correct python environment to use Qiskit and Cirq in conjunction with Helmi as well as a set of CSC Quantum Tools via `import csc_qu_tools` which provide additional help in submitting jobs to Helmi.
+The `helmi_*` module sets up the correct python environment to use Qiskit or Cirq in conjunction with Helmi.
+A set of Quantum Tools are also set up via `import csc_qu_tools`.
+The tools provide additional help in submitting jobs to Helmi.

 ### Qiskit